-- We read the Bank's IFRS 9 based impairment provisioning policy and compared it with the requirements of IFRS 9. - We assessed the design and tested the operating effectiveness of relevant controls over the data used to determine the impairment reserve, including transactional data captured at loan origination, ongoing internal credit quality assessments, storage of data and interfaces to the expected credit loss model. - We assessed the design and tested the operating effectiveness of relevant controls over the expected credit loss model, including model build and approval, ongoing monitoring/validation, model governance and mathematical accuracy. - We checked the appropriateness of the Bank's determination of significant increase in credit risk and the resultant basis for classification of exposures into various stages. - For a sample of risk exposures, we checked the appropriateness of the Bank's staging. - We assessed and tested the material modeling assumptions as well as overlays with a focus on the key modeling assumptions adopted by the Bank and sensitivity of the provisions to changes in modeling assumptions. - For forward looking assumptions used by the Bank's management in its expected credit loss calculations, we held discussions with management and corroborated the assumptions using publicly available information. - We examined a sample of risk exposures and performed procedures to evaluate the timely identification of exposures with a significant deterioration in credit quality and expected loss calculation for exposures assessed on an individual basis. - For data from external sources, we understood the process of choosing such data, its relevance for the Bank, and the controls and governance over such data; - We involved our IT specialists in areas that required specific expertise (i.e. data reliability and the expected credit loss model). - We assessed the accuracy of the disclosures in the financial statements.
+- We read the Bank's IFRS 9 based impairment provisioning policy and compared it with the requirements of IFRS 9. - We assessed the design and tested the operating effectiveness of relevant controls over the data used to determine the impairment reserve, including transactional data captured at loan origination, ongoing internal credit quality assessments, storage of data and interfaces to the expected credit loss model. - We assessed the design and tested the operating effectiveness of relevant controls over the expected credit loss model, including model build and approval, ongoing monitoring/validation, model governance and mathematical accuracy. - We checked the appropriateness of the Bank's determination of significant increase in credit risk and the resultant basis for classification of exposures into various stages. - For a sample of risk exposures, we checked the appropriateness of the Bank's staging. - We assessed and tested the material modeling assumptions as well as overlays with a focus on the key modeling assumptions adopted by the Bank and sensitivity of the provisions to changes in modeling assumptions. - For forward looking assumptions used by the Bank's management in its expected credit loss calculations, we held discussions with management and corroborated the assumptions using publicly available information. - We examined a sample of risk exposures and performed procedures to evaluate the timely identification of exposures with a significant deterioration in credit quality and expected loss calculation for exposures assessed on an individual basis. - We checked the completeness of loans and advances, off-balance sheet items, investment securities, placements and other financial assets included in calculation of allowances for expected credit loss as of 31 December 2020.
+We understood the theoretical soundness and tested the mathematical integrity of the models applied. - For data from external sources, we understood the process of choosing such data, its relevance for the Bank, and the controls and governance over such data; - We involved our IT specialists in areas that required specific expertise (i.e. data reliability and the expected credit loss model). - We assessed the accuracy of the disclosures in the financial statements.